senecajs/senecajs.org/src/pages/api/index.md

   seneca.listen()
 })
 ```
+___Example: calling listen on port 10101 over http___

-The options object for this method allows the `type`, `host` and `port` settings for the default transport to be
-set.
-The exact options needed will vary by transport plugin, if you are using a custom transport, consult it's
+The options object for this method allows you to set the `type`, `host` and `port` settings for the default transport.
+The exact options that you need vary by transport plugin.
+If you are using a custom transport, consult its documentation for information on the available options.
-documentation the the options available.

-___Example: calling listen on a custom host and port over tcp___
 ```js
 seneca.ready(function (err) {
   if (err) return